PritamNagose7/bank_application/README.md

 # bank_application
-the project belongs to java servlet and mysql
+The project belongs to Java servlet and MySQL